This blog post has been compensated by Borden® Cheese. All opinions are mine alone.

 - Garnish with chopped cilantro.

 Whenever I’m creating a special recipe for the family that includes cheese, I head to my local grocery store for Borden® Cheese.
-My recipes are even better with Borden® Cheese.
 I found my Borden® Cheese at my local IGA, but check out this store locator to find Borden® Cheese near you!

 Another family favorite is tostadas.
-I fry corn tortillas in 1/2 cup oil for about 30 seconds per side.
-I then top each tostada with refried beans, Borden® Cheese Finely Shredded Mild Cheddar Shreds, and shredded lettuce.
+Fry corn tortillas in 1/2 cup oil for about 30 seconds per side.
+Top each tostada with heated refried beans (from a can), Shredded cheddar cheese, and shredded lettuce.

 I layer the tostadas on a pretty plate so my guests can help themselves.